Yi Sumun is believed to have been a Korean man who moved to Japan in 1424 and became an influential landscape painter in Japan.

-Yi Sumun is a Korean painter who moved to Japan in 1424 at the age of 20.
-Yi’s style likely represents the Yuanti school of royal court painting during the early Ming period.
-This pair of screens is the artist’s most important composition in this format and is smaller in scale than the average Japanese screen (byobu).
+Yi Sumun is believed to have been a Korean painter who migrated to Japan in 1424 at the age of 20.
+This pair of screens is the artist’s most important composition in this format.
 Viewed from right to left, the screens show the passage of the four seasons, a popular theme in medieval Japanese ink painting.

 The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.